 Worse yet, e-cigarette smokers also had some of the same negative effects as cigarette smokers.
 For instance, both had increases in biomarkers of oxidative stress typically associated with lung disease and their mucus secretions increased as well.

 Previous studies have found similar negative results.
 For instance, one piece of research released in 2012 found that e-cigarettes increase airway resistance for as long as 10 minutes.

 While results of just two studies aren’t necessarily strong enough to insist that vaping is not okay for those with COPD, the science is certainly leaning in this direction.

-The Lung Institute does not recommend vaping for anyone, especially for anyone who suffers from a lung disease.
+The Lung Health Institute does not recommend vaping for anyone, especially for anyone who suffers from a lung disease.
 In May 2016, the Food and Drug Administration (FDA) outlined regulations that extended its authority to electronic cigarettes and eliquids.
 The rules stated that any e-cigarette or vaping product released after Feb 15, 2007, would require the same expensive, lengthy FDA approval as regular smoking products.

 Since they are a relatively new product, little testing has been completed and there are no long-term studies completed to reveal long-term effects of vaping.
 The lack of regulation allows e-cigarette ads to reach children.
 Studies show that e-cigarette ads reach more than 50 percent of 12-17-year old children, which some say ultimately promotes smoking, nicotine consumption and addictive behaviors.

 Nicotine consumers must choose whether vaping is an acceptable alternative to quitting smoking.
 While vaping may help individuals quit smoking, once someone develops chronic lung disease such as COPD, emphysema or interstitial lung disease, inhaling anything other than clean air can lead to an exacerbation of lung disease.